Drugs and Alcohol, the Real Orientation

 A Spoonful of Sugar Makes the Medicine Go Down

-Beware of front-loading, especially with sugary drinks, because they can be quite easy to chug, and the sugar can speed the alcohol into your digestive system.
+Be especially careful with sugary drinks, because they can be quite easy to chug, and the sugar can speed the alcohol into your digestive system.
 (Diet soda mixers, on the other hand, actually magnify the impact of alcohol, according to some for-real medical sites I've read).

 It's quite possible to suck down six Long Island Iced Teas, one after other, and get two blocks down the street before the darkness rises up and grabs you.
 Then you get to spend the next day listening to your friends say things like "I can't believe what you said to her last night!" and saying "What did I say?
 What?"

-Don't try to "catch up", it's too easy to mis-gauge the front-loading, and that leads to un-fun situations.
+Don't ever try to "catch up" with people drunker than you.
+It's too easy to mis-gauge the front-loading, and that leads to un-fun situations.

 Speaking of front-loading, this can be another variation on "don't drink and drive" - don't pound back a couple more shots and then hop in the car to race home before the alcohol takes effect.
 It's still stupid, and taking the chance of getting the timing wrong is just as illegal as being drunk when you get behind the wheel.
 You can get pulled over and arrested while still relatively sober, stuck in a jail cell and tested for blood alcohol level half an hour later, when the full force of those shots is in your veins, and you're still on the hook for DUI.
 The judge will not be amused.